 This whole scenario took place in Shravan month.
 Therefore, devotees believe that offering water and milk during this month help extinguish the fire that poison created in Lord Shiva’s body.

 Prayers and other rituals are also performed to please Lord Shiva, as he is considered the kindest of them all.
 As mentioned before, some people consider fasting on Mondays, especially young women wanting good husbands.
-Chanting Lord Shiva’s 108 name is advantageous these days.
+Chanting Lord Shiva’s name 108 times is also advantageous.

-In different subcontinent, the Shravan celebration differs from others.
-In North Indian states like Uttar Pradesh, Bihar, Madhya Pradesh, Himachal Pradesh, Rajasthan Shravan is celebrated 15 days earlier than other South Indian states.
+The Shravan celebration differs for each state.
+In North Indian states like Uttar Pradesh, Bihar, Madhya Pradesh, Himachal Pradesh, and Rajasthan Shravan is celebrated 15 days earlier than other South Indian states.